 C-SPY includes a powerful internal macro system, to allow you to define complex sets of actions to be performed.
-C-SPY macros can be used on their own or in conjunction with complex breakpoints and-if you are using the simulator-the interrupt simulation system to perform a wide variety of tasks.
+C-SPY macros can be used on their own or in conjunction with complex breakpoints and-if you are using the simulator in 32-bit mode-the interrupt simulation system to perform a wide variety of tasks.